barry-scott/CLI-tools/Source/update_linux/README.md

 Command to automate the routine updating of packages and system upgrading for Unix systems.

+update-linuk can check for updates (--check), install updates (--update) and do a system upgrade (--system-upgrade).

 Supports Fedora like and Debian Like OS.

 Fedora like includes Fedora, RHEL, Centos, Rocky etc that use DNF.